How do I start generating prospects?

 Avoid the preposition as our system will limit the search for these kinds of phrases.
 Instead of Head of Marketing, use Head Marketing.

 Based on the job positions you type in, Growbots will suggest similar ones.
 Just click on those you find suitable to broaden your search.

 You can also exclude positions you don't want to generate, such as Intern or Assistant.
 Just add "-" before the position's name you'd like to exclude:

 You can also type positions in quotation marks or brackets.
 It means that it will look exactly the same as you put it, e.g. type "Customer Success Manager" or (Customer Success Manager) to find all the positions that look exactly like this instead of finding another Customer Success people.

 You can decide to choose your prospects’ seniority levels and departments from the list, instead of providing specific job positions.
 Within these criteria, you are able to choose multiple seniority levels and multiple departments.

 This criterion works analogically to the "Company keywords" criterion from the previous step.
-Use it to find people working in the specific field when job positions usually don’t say that but the information can be found in their job descriptions.
+Use it to find people working in a specific field when job positions usually don’t say that but the information can be found in their job descriptions.

 Max prospect per company

 You can decide not to generate more than the selected number of prospects within one campaign by checking the box.
 Remember that this criterion works only within the campaign and you can find more contacts from selected companies in similar campaigns.